9/11 Terrorist Attacks Lawsuit

 “If the Saudis did nothing wrong, they should not fear this legislation.”

 JASTA supporters look past economic and foreign relations, instead emphasizing that opening the courts of justice to victims is most important.
-Said Senator Charles Schumer (D – NY), “If the Saudis did nothing wrong, they should not fear this legislation.”
+Senator Charles Schumer (D – NY) said, “If the Saudis did nothing wrong, they should not fear this legislation.”

 U.S. Government Established Compensation Funds to Minimize Lawsuits